ihp-lab/OpenSense/Documents/Write-New-OpenSense-Components.md

 Finally, copy and paste the DLL file.

-If you want to add a component that knows its transmitting data types only after the pipeline is assemblied (and before the pipelien is executed), this will be a little bit harder.
+If you want to add a component that knows its transmitting data types only after the pipeline is assembled (and before the pipeline is run), this will be a little bit harder.
 Check the implementation of `Join Operator` and/or `PsiStoreExporter` for a reference.

 ## Write UI